Press Your Luck: Gameplay

-Except for Money or Lose a Whammy, Big Bucks and Pick a Corner (original and revival), all of these spaces are removed from play after being hit once.
+Except for Money or Lose a Whammy, Big Bucks, and Pick a Corner, all of these spaces are removed from play after being hit once.

 For the first "big board" round, initial control is awarded to the contestant who has earned the fewest spins in the question round (or is seated farthest away from the host in the event of a tie).
 If the contestant in control has any spins remaining after stopping the board, they may choose to either spin again or pass those spins to the opponent with the higher score (or the opponent of that contestant's choice in the event of a tie).
 Passed spins must be played by their recipient, but are converted to earned spins in the event of hitting a Whammy.
 Play during the "big board" round ends when all accumulated spins have been exhausted or forfeited.

 The second half of the game also consists of a question round followed by a "big board" round.
 Initial control for the latter is given to the contestant with the lowest score, and the cash and prize values are higher than in the first round.
 Once all spins have been exhausted, the contestant with the highest score becomes the champion and keeps everything they have accumulated, while the other two receive parting gifts.
-The 1983 version of the program allowed the champion to return for the next day's episode; champions retired after appearing on five consecutive episodes or reaching/exceeding CBS's winnings limit (originally $15,000 before being raised to $25,000, then $50,000, later $75,000 and finally raised to the highest total of $100,000), whichever came first.
-The 2019 version does not feature returning champions, but allows the day's champion to play a bonus game.
+The 1983 version of the program allowed the champion to return for the next day's episode; champions retired after appearing on five consecutive episodes or reaching/exceeding CBS's winnings limit (originally $25,000 before being raised to $50,000), whichever came first.
+The 2019 version does not feature returning champions but allows the day's champion to play a bonus round.

-If two contestants Whammy out and the third one has any spins remaining, that contestant may play one spin at a time and stop at any point if desired.
-The game ends when the remaining contestant uses up all spins, chooses to stop voluntarily, or hits a fourth Whammy.
+If two contestants Whammy out and the third has spins remaining, that contestant may play any remaining spins one at a time.
+The game then ends when the remaining contestant uses up all spins, chooses to stop voluntarily, or hits a fourth Whammy.